hci-lab-um/heuristics-for-test-tool-design/Heuristics/H08-Workflows.md

 Theme Context?
 Keyword Workflows?

-Question: What risks are associated with the workflows the tool is part of?
+Question: What workflows is the tool is part of?

 ## Navigation hint (where you are in idea-t)